hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 ### Container Stats
 - [ ] buggy: "unknown flag: --filter"
 - [ ] check the description is correct

+## Container code refactor
+- [ ] reorganise scripts dir to make more sense between admin vs user vs docker, etc scripts
+    - admin is too broad -> it should be dissagregated by functionality

 # Resource Allocation
 - [ ] update container allocation based on UUID system (see `/docs-admin/gpu-allocation-implementation.md`)